saylordotorg/course_me401/Unit03.md

+---
+layout: default
+title: "ME401: Dynamic Systems & Controls"
+course_description: "An exploration of the behavior of physical systems as well as the physics of individual components and the interactions between them.
+Topics include modeling dynamic systems, Laplace Transform Methods for Solving Differential Equations, transfer functions, stability, feedback, proportional—integral—derivative controllers, and applications of computer simulation in control."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Control Systems Design** <span id="3"></span> **Every dynamic system has a control (corrective) action for a desired response.
 For instance, a car’s cruise control can help you drive at a